Intervention/mimesniffer/README.md

 $sniffer = MimeSniffer::createFromFilename('image.jpg');
 ```

-**Currently only image the following file types can be detected.
+**Currently only the following file types can be detected.
 More will be added in a next release.**

 - image/jpeg
 - image/gif